 Unlike the Boston fern, the Dallas fern is more compact and has a bushy appearance, and it doesn’t shed leaves that much when kept indoors.
 It’s also a low-maintenance fern, which is more tolerant to low light conditions.
 It’s growing requirements, and suitable climatic conditions are similar to Boston fern.

-How to grow: This plant can thrive in small to medium sized hanging baskets.
+How to grow: This plant can thrive in small to medium-sized hanging baskets.
 Choose a location that is shady but receives indirect sunlight.
 Keep the soil moist.
 However, it forgives if you forget to water it occasionally.
-Fertilize the plant with half strength balanced liquid fertilizer once in a month during the growing season.
+Fertilize the plant with half-strength balanced liquid fertilizer once a month during the growing season.

 3. Maidenhair Fern